brennanr7/Portfolio/README.md

 * This program stores characters in a certain order.
-It imitates some functions of the C++ string.
+It imitates some functions of the C++ string demonstrated in both a dynamic array and linked list.